stephenlepisto/wixtoolsetexamples/README.md

    md work
    cd work
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+   Change `%HOMEPATH%` to a more preferred root folder, if desired.
-2. Use git to get the examples from GitHub.com:
+2. Use git to get the example source code from GitHub.com:
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmd}
    git https://github.com/stephenlepisto/wixtoolsetexamples.git
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~